UNINETTSigma2/documentation/getting_started/remote-desktop.md

 * Choose ``XFCE``in the drop down menu of you want a desktop type setup.
 * Choose ``Single application``and add ``usr/bin/xterm``in the command window if you just want an xterm application running.

 Then you are basically good to go.
-Log in to the machine in question, start a terminal window and get started working.
+Log in to the machine in question by clicking on one of the predefined sessions you have just made, start a terminal window and start working.

 ![Starting an X2Go session from a session icon](X2Go_SessionStart.png)